centic9/csv-fuzz/README.md

     cp -a /opt/commons-csv/src/test/resources corpus/

+Create a directory for the "complex" fuzzing

+    mkdir -p corpusComplex

 You can add documents from other testing-corpora as well.
 Valid documents as well as slightly broken ones are good sources as this helps the fuzzer to come up with interesting new cases.